 - is used as a typewriter, not as a database, although standard formatting software is acceptable - is cleared of any previously stored data, as must any portable storage medium used.
 An unauthorised memory stick must not be used by a candidate.
-When needed the centre must provide a memory stick which is cleared of any previously stored data, to the candidate - is in good working order at the time of the exam - is accommodated in such a way that other candidates are not disturbed and cannot read the screen.
-Where a candidate using a word processor is accommodated in another room, a separate invigilator is required. - is connected to a printer so that a script can be printed off, or have the facility to print from a portable storage medium; this must be done after the examination is over.
+When needed, the centre must provide a memory stick which is cleared of any previously stored data to the candidate - is in good working order at the time of the exam - is used in such a way that other candidates are not disturbed and cannot read the screen.
+Where a candidate using a word processor is accommodated in another room, a separate invigilator is required - is connected to a printer so that a script can be printed off, or have the facility to print from a portable storage medium; this must be done after the examination is over.
 The candidate will and must be present to verify that the work printed is his or her own.
-Word processed scripts will be attached to any answer booklet which contains some of the answers - will be used to produce scripts under secure conditions, otherwise they will be refused - will not be used to perform skills which are being assessed - will not be connected to any intranet or other means of communication - will not give the candidate access to other applications such as a calculator (where prohibited in the examination), spreadsheets etc. - will not include graphic packages or computer aided design software unless permission has been given to use these - will not have any predictive text software or an automatic spelling and grammar check enabled unless the candidate has been permitted a scribe or is using speech recognition technology (a scribe cover sheet must be completed), or the awarding body's specification permits the use of automatic spell checking - will not include speech recognition technology unless the candidate has permission to use a scribe or relevant software - will not be used on the candidate's behalf by a third party unless the candidate has permission to use a scribe
+Word processed scripts will be attached to any answer booklet which contains some of the student's answers - will be used to produce scripts under secure conditions, otherwise they will be refused - will not be used to perform skills which are being assessed - will not be connected to any intranet or other means of communication - will not give the candidate access to other applications such as a calculator (where prohibited in the examination), email, the internet, social media, spreadsheets - will not include graphic packages or computer aided design software unless permission has been given to use these - will not have any predictive text software or an automatic spelling and grammar check enabled unless the candidate has been permitted a scribe or is using speech recognition technology (a scribe cover sheet must be completed), or the awarding body's specification permits the use of automatic spell checking - will not permit computer reading or text to speech software unless the candidate has permission to have a reader/computer reader - will not include speech recognition technology unless the candidate has permission to use a scribe or relevant software - will not be used on the candidate's behalf by a third party unless the candidate has permission to use a scribe.